Serra do Divisor

 Human History

 The region now encompassed by Serra do Divisor National Park has been home to indigenous peoples for millennia.
 Several indigenous groups with varying degrees of contact with mainstream Brazilian society inhabit areas in and around the park, including the Nawa, Poyanawa, and Jaminawa peoples.
 The rubber boom of the late nineteenth and early twentieth centuries brought rubber tappers into western Amazonia, including areas near the park.
 The legacy of this era includes scattered communities of rubber tapper descendants in the buffer zone who maintain extractivist traditions.
 The border location of the park reflects historical boundary surveys between Brazil and Peru conducted in the nineteenth century.
-The remoteness of the region has limited colonial and post-colonial penetration relative to more accessible parts of Amazonia.
+Approximately 1,200 local families, primarily rubber collectors, live within park boundaries.
+[1] The remoteness of the region has limited colonial and post-colonial penetration relative to more accessible parts of Amazonia.

 Park History

 Serra do Divisor was established as a national park by Federal Decree No. 97,839 on June 16, 1989.
-The park's creation was driven by the recognized importance of protecting the unique sub-Andean transition zone and the exceptional biodiversity of the western Amazon frontier.
+[1] The park's creation was driven by the recognized importance of protecting the unique sub-Andean transition zone and the exceptional biodiversity of the western Amazon frontier.
 Initial management was minimal due to the park's extreme remoteness and the challenges of establishing administrative presence in the region.
-Biological inventories conducted in the 1990s and 2000s confirmed the park's exceptional conservation value, documenting numerous species new to science and range extensions for Andean species.
+Biological inventories conducted in the 1990s and 2000s confirmed the park's exceptional conservation value, documenting numerous species new to science — including the Acre Antshrike (Thamnophilus divisorius) — and range extensions for Andean species.
 ICMBio assumed management responsibility in 2007.
 The park has faced persistent pressure from illegal logging, hunting, and drug trafficking routes crossing the Peruvian border.
-Coordination with Peruvian conservation authorities has been pursued to address transboundary threats.
+Since 1998 the park has been on Brazil's Tentative List for UNESCO World Heritage designation.
+[1]

 Major Trails And Attractions

 Serra do Divisor does not have conventional tourist infrastructure and is not a destination for casual visitors.
-The primary attraction is the wild, pristine landscape of the sub-Andean transition zone, including forested mountain ridges rising dramatically above the Amazonian lowlands.
-The Juruá and Moa rivers provide river travel routes through the park.
+The primary attraction is the wild, pristine landscape of the sub-Andean transition zone, including forested mountain ridges rising dramatically above the Amazonian lowlands, culminating in Acre's highest point at 609 meters.
+[1] The Juruá and Moa rivers provide river travel routes through the park.
 Birdwatching expeditions targeting the unique transition zone avifauna are the main organized tourism activity, attracting specialist birding tour groups.
 The dramatic panoramas from the higher ridges of the Serra do Divisor chain, accessible only by multi-day trek from river access points, offer extraordinary views across uninhabited rainforest.
 Scientific expeditions conducting biological inventories represent a significant portion of authorized visits.
 All access requires advance authorization from ICMBio and logistical planning for multi-day self-sufficient expeditions.

 Visitor Facilities And Travel